mezzio/mezzio/docs/book/v3/features/container/minimal-application-factory.md

-# Simple Application Factory
+# Minimal Application Factory

-The `SimpleApplicationFactory` allows you to create a Mezzio Application instance in a simple way by assuming defaults for most dependencies.
+The `MinimalApplicationFactory` allows you to create a Mezzio Application instance in shorter way by assuming defaults for most dependencies.
 Using this method of instantiating the application assumes:

  - You have `laminas/diactoros` installed